 top of page

 Hi.
 Larry Lebofsky here.
+Thanks for clicking.

+You are likely in the Payments or Financial Technology space.
 I've been a recruiter for nearly 25 years, with 20 of those years focused on payments, FinTech, and retail and banking technology.

--Any company with a compelling story to tell/sell
+• A compelling story to tell/sell

 -The idea of being a go-to resource within a large holding company working on high-value projects/searches for its portcos is extremely interesting to me.
 I love the variety and being on the inside of something with complexity.
 I've thought about pitching myself this way to some private equity companies in my space, but have some reservations about doing it for small/medium tech companies.